leorudczenko/package-testing/README.md

 ### Package Distribution

+First, you will need to create a new git release.
+You should only do this after all commits for the release have been made.

+**Once you have created a new release, ensure you pull the newest tag matching that release locally before building local distributions.** _This is because `setuptools_scm` uses the latest git tag versioning to update the dynamic version in the `pyproject.toml` config file during the build._

-First, you need to build the distribution files:
+Then, you need to build the distribution files:

 ```bash
 python -m build